weaverbel/intro-computational-thinking/content/4-lesson.md

 ### Practice

-Imagine you are designing a process to validate an email address.
+You know the population of a city.
+You also know the birth rate and death rate of the city's inhabitants.
+You have a population target in mind.
+Imagine you are designing a process to plot how soon you should be able to reach the population target.
 Create some pseudocode to illustrate the steps.